hatoving/GMSVitaPortInstructions/README.md

 Hi!
 You must be here to play the games I ported on your Vita.
 Follow this guide then.

-NOTE: If you want to request a game, please contact me!
+NOTE: If you want to request a game, please either make a issue and add the "request" label on it or contect me on Twitter.
-      Twitter: @hatoving
+      @hatoving

 Credits to m1s3ry and Grossleymoo for making this possible!